-After approval of the academic level of the internship:
+After approval of the academic level of the internship\:

-- Discuss the exact internship tasks with the host supervisor and WU supervisor. - Complete the Wageningen University internship contract (the socalled UNL contract), (see Appendix IV for the download) or the internship contract of the internship provider (only when it complies with WU requirements, see Appendix II for the checklist), in close cooperation with your supervisors.
-The host supervisor and the internship coordinator (not the WU supervisor) should sign the contract. - Start to work out your Learning Agreement.
-Define your personal learning goals (see Appendix I). - Sign the Learning Agreement with the WU supervisor (see Appendix III for the download). - o Plan and discuss feedback moments with your WU supervisor. - Write an internship plan (project proposal for the internship)
+- o Discuss the exact internship tasks with the host supervisor and WU supervisor. - Complete the UNL/Wageningen University internship agreement (preferred), (see Appendix IV for the download), or the internship contract of the internship provider (not preferred/or as second contract parallel next to the UNL agreement, see Appendix II for the checklist), in close cooperation with your supervisors. - The host supervisor and the internship coordinator (not the WU supervisor) should sign the final UNL/Wageningen University internship agreement (a possible second contract between the host institution and the intern is not signed by WU).
+The WU supervisor will check the final contract and sends it for signing to the internship coordinators (philip.minderhoud@wur.nl & susan.klinkert@wur.nl) - Start to work out your Learning Agreement in Osiris.
+Define your personal learning goals (see Appendix I).
+Under 'Staff' choose as "coordinator chair group" Philip Minderhoud (philip.minderhoud@wur.nl) and as "additional coordinator chair group" Susan Klinkert (susan.klinkert@wur.nl) - Submit the Learning Agreement to your WU supervisor through Osiris and await/discuss feedback to prepare the final version. - o Plan and discuss feedback moments with your WU supervisor. - Write an internship plan (project proposal for the internship) and discuss with your WU supervisor for approval.
+A template for the SGL internship plan is provided in Appendix V of this document (and also attached as a Word document to this pdf). - The signed UNL/Wageningen University internship agreement (contract) and the approved SGL internship plan must be added as attachments under the learning agreement in Osiris by the student.